Seconb/Roblox-Colorbot/README.md

 - Windows 10/11 Only!

 - Download the Source code, then extract it to a folder.
-Run install.bat as admin.
-YOU WILL PROBABLY NEED TO TURN OFF WINDOWS DEFENDER, ITS A FALSE POSITIVE NOT A VIRUS YOU CAN READ THE SOURCE CODE ITS OPEN
+Run installer.bat as admin.
+YOU WILL PROBABLY NEED TO TURN OFF WINDOWS DEFENDER, ITS A FALSE POSITIVE NOT A VIRUS YOU CAN READ THE SOURCE CODE ITS OPEN.
+After that you can run the .py

 - Enable "Enemy Color Outlines" in Arsenal settings